-Strategic Director - People
+- Strategic Director People Chief Education Officer

-- Chief Education Officer
+- Head of Finance

-- Assistant Head of Finance
+- Head of Law & Regulation

-- Head of Law & Standards
+- Head of People & Business Change

 Signed

 Background

 Schedule 10 of the Equality Act, 2010, directs that "A local authority in England and Wales must, in relation to schools for which it is the responsible body, prepare... an accessibility strategy".
 It goes on to describe an accessibility strategy as a strategy which: